angelsamuel21/TextUtils/README.md

-# TextUtils
+TextUtils
+By Angel Samuel
+Tech & Finance Enthusiast | B.Tech Computer Science Engineering Student at Invertis University | Passionate about Web Development & AI/ML

 TextUtils is a simple yet powerful text manipulation tool designed to help users analyze and modify text quickly and efficiently.
 Whether you're editing content, counting characters and words, or converting text formats, TextUtils provides an intuitive interface with a variety of useful features.

-## Features
+🚀 Features

-- **Word Count**: Instantly count the number of words in your text.
+Word Count: Instantly count the number of words in your text.

-- **Character Count**: Get the exact number of characters, with or without spaces.
+Character Count: Get the exact number of characters, with or without spaces.

-- **Remove Extra Spaces**: Clean up unnecessary whitespace from your input.
+Remove Extra Spaces: Clean up unnecessary whitespace from your input.

-- **Convert Text Case**: Easily transform text to uppercase, lowercase, or capitalize the first letter of each word.
+Convert Text Case: Easily transform text to uppercase, lowercase, or capitalize the first letter of each word.

-- **Copy to Clipboard**: Copy the modified text with a single click.
+Copy to Clipboard: Copy the modified text with a single click.

-- **Text Preview**: View your text output in real time as you make changes.
+Text Preview: View your text output in real time as you make changes.

-- **Dark/Light Mode**: Toggle between light and dark themes for better user experience.
+Dark/Light Mode: Toggle between light and dark themes for better user experience.

-## Use Cases
+💡 Use Cases

-- Content editing and formatting
+Content editing and formatting

-- Word and character count for assignments or social media
+Word and character count for assignments or social media

-- Text preprocessing for programming or data analysis
+Text preprocessing for programming or data analysis

-- Cleaning up text copied from different sources
+Cleaning up text copied from different sources

-TextUtils is ideal for students, developers, writers, and anyone who frequently works with text and needs a handy tool to streamline their work.
+Made with ❤️ by Angel Samuel
+“Empowering text, one line at a time.”